-While Phosphorous (P) in run-off contributes to algae growth in lakes and streams, Milorganite has been exempt from numerous state P bans because it is considerably less likely to leach than chemical or synthetic fertilizers.
+While Phosphorus (P) in run-off contributes to algae growth in lakes and streams, Milorganite has been exempt from numerous state P bans because it is considerably less likely to leach than chemical or synthetic fertilizers.

-What is the role of Phosphorous (P)?
+What is the role of Phosphorus (P)?

-Research conducted by University of Florida compared Milorganite phosphorous to other fertilizer P sources.
+Research conducted by University of Florida compared Milorganite's phosphorus to other fertilizer P sources.
 The research showed that the leaching potential was greater with the synthetic fertilizer sources, and that Milorganite’s slow release P source provides sufficient amounts of P for plant growth, with very little P leaching.
 This same research states that “Less than 20% of the total P applied leached for nitrogen based Milorganite treatments, suggesting that most Milorganite P is ultimately insoluble and will not leach.”

-The phosphorous in Milorganite is slow release, available to the plant as the plant requires it in adequate (but not excessive) amounts, therefore, making it less likely to leach.
+The Phosphorus in Milorganite is slow release, available to the plant as the plant requires it in adequate (but not excessive) amounts, therefore, making it less likely to leach.
 Naturally occurring P is typically chemically bound up in the soil and not available for plant uptake.
 Research indicates that naturally occurring phosphorus “binds” to the Milorganite and in turn becomes more readily available for plant uptake, and less likely to leach into rivers, lakes, and streams.

 Brian Horgan, Ph.D., associate professor at the University of Minnesota and extension turfgrass specialist, explains the surprising results of a research study on water runoff and the use of phosphorus fertilizers